We are taking New Students through January 31st , 2024

 Miss Jen is the Artistic Director and Owner of Dance Revolutions of Spring Lake, MI and a choreographer for the Dance Revolutions regional award winning competition troupe.
 She began her dance career at age 8 and started competing at the age of 13.
 Jen began teaching at the age of 16 and realized this was something she loved to do.
 Jen continued to follow her passion for dance and teaching by earning a Bachelor’s Degree in Dance at Western Michigan University.
 She has over twenty years of experience as an instructor of multiple disciplines including jazz, tap, hip-hop and creative movement.
 Throughout her college career at Western, she had the opportunity to perform in many dance concerts.
 She also was chosen to be a dancer in a piece that was selected to compete at The Jazz Dance World Congress, which is an international showcase of jazz choreographers.
 Her choreography and talented young dancers have won numerous awards at regional competitions.
 She has also choreographed award winning dancers for other studios in Michigan.
 It has always been a dream for Jen to own a dance studio and use her talents to teach others.
 She not only has a passion for dance but for children as well.
-Jen was blessed with her first child, Brecklyn in January 2013.
+Jen was blessed with her first child, Brecklyn in January 2013 and Jaelyn in 2016.
 Her philosophy in life as well as in dance is… LIVE, DREAM, DANCE!!

 Erica Edwards started dancing at the young age of 5.
 Right away she knew dance was her lifelong passion.
 By the time Erica was 10 years old she was competing with the Center Stage Showteam in Battle Creek, Michigan.
 While on this competitive showteam, she studied ballet, jazz, lyrical, tap and hip hop.
 Erica competed on this competitive team from the age of 10 until the age of 18.
 During those 8 years, she attended several competitions and conventions around the United States and worked with great names such as Ray Leeper and Mia Micheals.
 Throughout her high school dancing career, she won several National and Regional titles.
 After graduating high school, Erica went on to college at Western Michigan University.
 While at Western, she studied dance and concert performance and earned her BA in dance and communications.
 She was also a part of the Western Michigan Dance Team and performed at the football, volleyball, and basketball games.
 When Erica graduated from WMU in 2006, she moved back to her home town of Battle Creek and started her teaching career.
 Erica taught at Center Stage Dance Studio for 8 years.
 Over those 8 years, she won several choreography awards and her students received great recognition for their excellence in ballet technique.
 She also played a big role in developing the hip hop program at Center Stage.
 While living in Battle Creek, Erica also spent time as the head coach for the Harper Creek High School Dance Team and held this position for 5 years.
 Under her direction, the HC Dance Team started a hip hop dance workshop for the kids in the community each winter.
 She has also held several workshops and intensives with private schools and studios in and around the Kalamazoo area.
 In 2013 Erica moved to Grand Rapids, Michigan and earned a teaching position at Dance Dimensions and continued to receive recognition for her choreography.
 She stayed there for 2 years and in 2015 started teaching at Ada Dance Academy.
 Erica loves teaching and bringing out her student's passion and love for dance.